jordanmchavez/kdm-tts/Backlog.md

 * Rulebooks board frills
 * Dice rollers?
 * Add additional rules indexes: legendary monsters, life
-* Some easy way to reset survival actions
-* Heal and Reset should reset surv actions
-* Battle interface?
-What would we do here?
-End-of-round stand up stuff/flip surv actions?
 * Error logging?
-* Two-sided char sheet: great deeds, parents
 * Rescan terrain tiles
 * Expand settlement board to have the settlement flow and placeholders for endeavor tokens and settlement locations
-* Redo *all curved corners* with 10/6 or 10/7
-* Consider redoing survival actions with black/white and colored font
 * Rescan tokens
 * Flip "innovation deck" text horizontally
 * Move all reset buttons to the sides, so you can see them under stuff